Amanaj7722/Classification-of-Retinal-Diseases-using-RESNET-Model/README.md

 3. DEVELOPING A GUI:
 A user interface is developed which is user friendly developed using tkinter.
 This GUI asks for the retinal image and gives the report of the classified retinal image.

-## CONCLUSIONS AND FUTURE WORK
-In this project, we are able to classify the images into different stages of DR using the pretrained RESNET model.
-The GUI we developed will be helpful for both doctors and also the common people.

-Our future work is to convert the GUI into a mobile application.
-We are also trying to improve the accuracy.

 ## Output after testing the sample images
 ![image](https://user-images.githubusercontent.com/68366503/227287048-fc8d13fb-2467-4703-9937-705a846e0d96.png)